dsuryd/DotInitializr/README.md

 }
 ```

-## How to Configure Metadata Inputs
+## How to Configure Your Template Metadata

 Add `dotInitializr.json` to the project root.
 The configuration is divided into 3 array groups: